 Surround yourself with positive influences, whether it’s body-positive social media accounts or supportive friends.
 Wear clothes that make you feel comfortable and confident, as this can significantly boost your self-image.

 Finally, prioritize self-care and self-compassion.
 Incorporate daily self-care practices that help you relax and recharge, like going for a long walk, reading, or spending time outdoors.
 Be kind to yourself, especially on tough days, and treat yourself with the same compassion you would offer a friend.
-Cultivate a positive inner dialogue by replacing self-criticism with affirmations that recognize your worth.
+Cultivate a positive inner dialogue by replacing self-criticism with affirmations recognising your worth.
 If needed, seek professional support to gain tailored strategies and tools.

 By focusing on these steps, you can foster a healthier relationship with food, build a positive body image, and enhance your overall well-being.